Mustachedom/md-vape/README.md

 Step 2 Fill Out The Config
 inside the register table in the config there is something that says event = '' thats where you put your billing event, with so many banking/billing scripts i made the event you need to put a config option

+IF YOU ASK

+Q:Why doesn't this work i have enabled turned to false,

+A:think for one second.

+Q: Does this work with ox?
+A: read the config

+Q: How do i add more locations
+A: copy and paste